 The oath sworn by Church of England bishops.

 Charles Windsor, who is entitled to become the monarch on the death of his mother, Liz Windsor, has stated that he would like to be a "defender of faiths," rather than just the Protestant denomination, when he becomes king.

 Monarchy is racist by its nature.
 The institution is based on the idea that the members of one family have a genetic right to a superior status which the rest of us must acknowledge.
-If one accepts that idea the argument against the right of any ethnic group to claim superior rights is undermined.
+The acceptance of that claim to genetic superiority must undermine the case against those who claim ethnic superiority.

 Britain's population has a very large number of national and ethnic backgrounds.
 But the country's representative-in-chief can be drawn from only one ethnic group and only one religion.
 That would be against British and European laws if it applied to any other public position.
 The monarchy is exempt, however.